grafana/k6/release notes/upcoming.md

 * Cloud/Insights: Fixed handling of unexpected responses from server. (#522)

 * Stats: Fixed issue with calculation of `data_received` and `data_sent` metrics. (#523)

+* WebSockets: Fixed issue that different TLS settings like `InsecureSkipTLSVerify` were ignored for websockets (#531)